jinanhussain/HW-1/readme.md

 Hello professor, my name is Jinan Hussain.
+This change is from NewBranch